After running registration function scale_and_register_data()

 Total genes | 10 |

-The list of gene accessions which were registered can be viewed by calling:
+The list of gene accessions which were registered or not registered can be viewed by calling:

-allows users to plot registration results of the genes of interest.
+plot the registration results of the genes of interest.

 # Plot registration result